Looking for the best way to find the right speaker wire gauge? You’re in the right place!

 Why CCA wire falls short compared to copper

 Unlike pure copper wire, copper-clad aluminum is based on an aluminum wire core with a thin copper plating.
-Sure – from the outside you’ll see the copper finish and it looks the same…but is it really?
+Sure – from the outside, you’ll see the copper finish and it looks the same…but is it really?

 Does it matter for everyday use?

-For everyday, average listening and low or moderate power levels, it’s not really a problem and you’ll be fine.
+For everyday, average listening and low or moderate power levels, it’s not a problem and you’ll be fine.
 However, if you’re going to drive speakers with high power levels, in a high-quality stereo system or speaker system, or want the wire capacity you should get, you’ll probably want to look for 100% copper wire.

 For example, to replace 18 gauge copper wire, use a 16AWG or 14AWG CCA wire.